CodeReviewDAO/dxd_codereview/Reviews/252 - BlockMatcher - Private trade (OTC) platform for compliant brokers/1 - Delivery of Entire Webapp/Review-2.md

 **Additional notes regarding submission from OP:**

+** THIS IS A RE-SUBMISSION.
+NOTES FIXING AUDIT REQUIREMENTS BELOW

+- Release notes for Blockmatcher patch

+### Updates/Patches for this release

+Following the code review for the Blockmatcher codebase, we have implemented the following fixes to rectify the required/recommended points.

+#### Backend software

+axios - Not used.
+Not vulnerable to GHSA-25mp-g6fv-mqxx

+#### Frontend software

+axios - Fixed.
+Patched to 0.21

+next - Patched manually.
+Not vulnerable to GHSA-25mp-g6fv-mqxx

+trim-newlines - Not implemented.
+Not vulnerable.

+ssri - Not implemented.
+Not vulnerable.

+tar - Not implemented.
+Not vulnerable.

+glob-parent - Not implemented.
+Not vulnerable.

+#### Failing functions

+Forgot/reset password - Patched and testing out.

+Registration bug - Patched and testing out.

+#### New Implementations CI/CD

+1. Laravel workflow - workflows/laravel.yml

+2. Javascript CodeQL for Next.js

-Enjoy the delivery of BlockMatcher, a system designed for OTC brokers to match buyers and sellers who register their corresponding requests to purchase or sell token.
+** Enjoy the delivery of BlockMatcher, a system designed for OTC brokers to match buyers and sellers who register their corresponding requests to purchase or sell token.
+Along with the repos, a demo version is available for testing at https://blockmatcher.ledgerleap.com/login and your will want to assume the role of the OTC broker to create "batches" that match buyers and sellers by logging in with admin user.

 ## Milestone Submission